cloudmesh/classes/docs/source/python.rst

 Make sure you are no longer in the interactive interpreter.
 If you are you can type ``quit()`` and press Enter to exit.

-.. include:: /class/lesson/linux/python/saving.rst
+.. include:: /python/saving.rst

 Installing Libraries
 ----------------------------------------------------------------------

-.. include:: /class/lesson/linux/python/pip-install.rst
+.. include:: /python/pip-install.rst

-Resources
+Further Learning
 ----------------------------------------------------------------------

-.. include:: /class/lesson/linux/python/resources.rst
+.. include:: /python/further-learning.rst

 Exercises